CN-R-Tsai/fleetDatalyzer/README.md

 - Docker

-[^1]:(https://shiny.rstudio.com/): Shiny is an R package to build interactive web apps, running upon on R programming.
+[^1]: (https://shiny.rstudio.com/): Shiny is one of famous R package to build interactive web apps, running upon on R programming.

 ## Why R/Shiny?
 - Do the job and delivery business value